SonnyLarsson/4-in-a-row-react/README.md

 As I was working on it, my wife was disappointed at finding out that the game was strictly a two player affair.
 Thus, I spent a little while making it play against you, introducing a very simple 'AI'.
+I set a challenge for myself to do it entirely on my own, and did it without looking at how it's usually done.

 I also implemented a 'chance' of having the AI make a mistake, just because I felt like it.